vdo/nincat/README.md

 # nincat
-A basic netcat based on bash
+A basic netcat in bash